pinpoint-apm/pinpoint-c-agent/PHP/pinpoint_php_example/example/workerman/Readme.md

-## Steps for Writting Plugins For Workman framework
+## Steps for Writing Plugins For Workman framework

-### 1. Add a pre request plugins on the entry.
+### 1. Add a pre request plugin on the entry.

 ```  php
 ///@hook:example\workerman\HandleRequest::onMessage